 The Program Planning Committee will meet in person in September to formally select the programs to be presented at the conference.
 Programs will be formally evaluated and discussed based on their scores from the initial review process.

 - Accepted with edits

 - Possible changes may be made to session/presentation titles, speakers or moderators, or use ideas from your program in combination with other submitted proposals

 - Review scores too low

 - Topics are not fully developed

-ATC Staff will send notifications on the status of your program proposal at the end of October 2021.
+ATC Staff will send notifications on the status of your program proposal on November 5, 2021.
 Notifications are sent to the program submitter only.
 Submitters should not contact any proposed speakers or moderators; all communication will be sent from the ATC staff.

 Call for State-of-the-Art Speaker Recommendations is now closed.
 Thank you to all who submitted suggestions.